avishek-choudhary/Music-Store-Analysis/README.md

 To run this project on your machine you need to install any SQL supported DBMS then follow the steps below:
 1. Create a database.
-2. Create tables using the schema diagram provided.
+2. Create tables using the schema diagram provided below.
-3. Import csv files provided in the dataset folder.
+3. Import csv files provided from the dataset folder.

 ## Schema Diagram